 Campsite: North South Holiday Park – Christchurch

-It was a short uber ride from the holiday park to pick up Cathy the campervan from Travellers Autobarn.
-The staff were just as excited as us, explained how everything worked and gave us a few pointers and maps.
-Use this link to save money on your first Uber.
+It was a short ride from the holiday park to pick up Cathy the campervan from Travellers Autobarn.
+The staff were just as excited as us to get exploring New Zealand in a campervan.
+They explained how everything worked and gave us a few pointers and maps for our South Island road trip.

-We then headed into Christchurch.
+We then headed into Christchurch for day one of our South Island itinerary.
 We parked at the Botanical Gardens (There are two large public car parks – one at the Riccarton Avenue entrance and one at the Armagh Street entrance).
 It is free to park for up to 180 minutes which we felt was enough time for a wander round Christchurch.

 Christchurch Botanical Gardens